 This fact sheet explains how Information, Linkages and Capacity (ILC) will provide you with information, training and support to help you access mainstream services and get ready for the NDIS.

 ILC will ensure people with disability can access mainstream services by providing information, training and support.

-- Access supports or join in local community activities such as study, sports socialising or other interests through Local Area Coordinators.
+- join in local community activities such as study, sports, socialising or other interests through Local Area Coordinators (LAC)

-- Build individual capacity through support such as diagnosis advice, peer support and skills development.
+- build individual capacity through services like diagnosis advice, peer support and skills development

-- Access information, training and support for mainstream and community supports in your area.
+- access information, training and support for mainstream and community services in your area.

 This will be achieved by coordinating and promoting links between the NDIS and services within local communities.

 All people with disability, their families and carers can access ILC supports.
 This includes people who may not need an individual support package under the NDIS.

 Where can I find more information about ILC?

 More information about ILC is available on the national NDIS website.